django/deps/draft/0020-annual-release-cycle.rst

 Python Version Support
 ----------------------

-Each Django major release supports three Python versions: the two Python versions with active upstream support at the start of the Django pre-release phase ("green"), plus the most recent Python version to have moved to security-only or end-of-life status ("plus last yellow").
+Each Django feature release supports three Python versions: the two Python versions with active upstream support at the start of the Django pre-release phase ("green"), plus the most recent Python version to have moved to security-only status ("plus last yellow").

 This ensures that: